 6) Grad Stoles have endless customization options

 Not finding a stole style that you want?
 Colors and text aren’t the only thing that can be added onto a stole.
 If you are looking to create your own, you can embroider logos of your clubs, have text denoting your academic achievements, or even have your family’s name on it!
+On top of that, you can add designs on the neck of your stole, and even embroider custom logos of your choice!
+A personalized graduation sash can have endless possibilities!

 7) Stoles have pockets